utybo/Tegral/docs/blog/2022-08-13-tegral-002/index.md

 - Tegral Web Controllers: `KtorApplication`'s `setup` function was removed, as it broke a few design patterns and ended up becoming a problem when developing integration tests.
 If you were directly implementing your own `KtorApplication`, you will need to move code that was in `setup` to a high-priority `KtorModule` instead.

+- Tegral Web AppDefaults: All services will be cleanly stopped when the application is shut down (via Ctrl+C-ing for example).

 - A few versions were bumped along the way, including Ktor, Kotlin, Gradle and Hoplite.

 ## Plans for the future